alefore/weblog/mentor.md

   Sometimes people schedule only 30 minutes;
   in my experience that's too short.
   You can always finish sooner if you run out of topics.
+  More than 1 hour seems excessive.

 * **Every 3 weeks.**
-  More frequent doesn't leave enough time to act on your mentor's feedback.
+  * More frequent doesn't leave enough time between sessions to act on your mentor's feedback.
-  Less frequent causes you (especially the mentor) to start losing context from the previous conversation.
+  * Less frequent causes you (especially the mentor) to start losing context from the previous conversation.

 * **Prepare for each session.**